mesonbuild/meson/docs/markdown/Dependencies.md

 ## Python3

-Python3 is handled specially by meson:
+Python3 is handled specially by Meson:
 1. Meson tries to use `pkg-config`.
-2. If `pkg-config` fails meson uses a fallback:
+2. If `pkg-config` fails Meson uses a fallback:
     - On Windows the fallback is the current `python3` interpreter.
     - On OSX the fallback is a framework dependency from `/Library/Frameworks`.